 Transfer half of the sponge mixture into a dish.
 Mix the cocoa powder into one lot of the mixture and the vanilla extract into the other.

-Grab a couple of desert spoons, and randomly divide both lots of mixture up into the tin – I did all the vanilla first then slotted the chocolate one in-between.
+Grab a couple of desert spoons, and randomly divide both lots of mixture up into the tin.
+I did all the vanilla first then slotted the chocolate one in-between.
 But you do as you please.
 Once all the mixture has been used up, run a skewer through it to create a marble effect.
-Best to do this just once or twice otherwise you won’t see the pattern when its cooked.
+Best to do this just once or twice otherwise you won’t see the pattern once baked.

 Remove from the oven and allow to cool.

 To make the chocolate buttercream: Break up the chocolate and melt in a heatproof bowl over a pan of simmering water.
 Once melted, pop to one side and allow to cool.
 You don’t want it too hot when you add it to the buttercream.